sanket1610/FE595_Midterm/README.md

 Moreover, we performed the sentiment analysis on the data we webscraped from “Seeking Alpha” and then we also downloaded data regarding Tesla from “Yahoo Finance”.

 Furthermore, we studied different aspects regarding the data obtained from the sentiment analysis and the data regarding Tesla taken from “Yahoo Finance”.

+With the sentimental data and TSLA returns, we created various machine learning models and calculated their accuracy.